 What can I buy with Market Match?

-Market Match is good for fruits and vegetables only.
-You can still spend your CalFresh on any eligible food at the market.
+Market Match is good for fresh fruits, vegetables, fresh-cut herbs, and edible plant starts only.
+You can still spend your CalFresh on any eligible foods at the market.

 How can I help spread the word about Market Match?

 Thank you!
 There are a lot of ways you can get involved with the Market Match program.
 Ask at your market’s information booth if they need volunteers.
 Or contact us